mzohaibnasir/karpathy_zeroToHero/01_micrograd/README.md

 # so, it tells us how a and b are effecting g.

     so, a.grad= 138 means if I slightly nudge a and make slightly larger then slope of growth for g will be 138.
 This shows how g will respond if we tweak a alittle in +ve direction,

+# '+1' is just distributor of gradients

+# + mean both exps have positive effect on ouput